mumuxme/materialize-jekyll/about.md

 #### Introduction

-It is our pleasure to announce that Hephy Workflow v2.19.0 (codename: Tag-Team) is officially here!
+Hephy Workflow v2.19.0 (codename: Tag-Team) is published!
 Hephy Workflow is the open source fork of Deis Workflow which was EOL by Deis Team on 03/01/2018.
-The Deis Team went on to work on Helm and Azure at Microsoft and this open source project was forked by Team Hephy as Hephy Workflow.
+The Deis Team moved on to work on Helm and Azure at Microsoft and this open source project was forked by Team Hephy as Hephy Workflow.

 #### Current Patch Level - v2.19.4 (latest)

-The v2.19.4 patch is another chart-only update of Workflow that fixes an incompatible K8s version issue with the way that GKE reports its version in the Kubernetes controller API.
+The [v2.19.4][] patch is another chart-only update of Workflow that fixes an incompatible K8s version issue with the way that GKE reports its version in the Kubernetes controller API.
 This release is tested and known to work with K8s clusters on Amazon Web Services, Google Kubernetes Engine, Azure Kubernetes